c-frame/aframe-cursor-teleport/README.md

 | landingNormal | Normal vector to detect collisions with the `collisionEntities` | (0, 1, 0) |
 | landingMaxAngle | Angle threshold (in degrees) used together with `landingNormal` to detect if the mesh is so steep to jump to it. | 45

+### Events

+The `cursor-teleport` component will emit two events:

+- `navigation-start`: Entity beginning travel to a destination.
+- `navigation-end`: Entity has reached destination.

 ### Installation

 #### Browser